 Bills are generated beginning in August for fall, January for spring, and May for summer.
 If you schedule courses earlier for an upcoming semester, you will not receive your bill earlier for that semester.
 Your space in the courses will be reserved, and you will receive your bill for those courses in August, January, or May, depending on the semester.

-If you do not pay your bill by the due date on your billing statement, a 1.5 percent late payment fee will be added, and an enrollment hold will be placed on your account.
+If you do not pay your bill by the due date on your billing statement, a 1.5 percent late-payment fee will be added and an enrollment hold will be placed on your account.
 You will not be able to enroll in any additional courses until you pay your bill, and any future semester courses you may be enrolled in will be canceled.

 You can always contact the Penn State World Campus Bursar Office for billing questions at 814-863-8300 or [email protected].

 You will receive an email to your Penn State email account when your bill becomes available for you to view and pay in LionPATH.
-You can review tutorials to learn more about viewing your bill and paying your bill.
+You can review tutorials to learn more about viewing and paying your bill.

 Credit Card